 - An an internship preceptor (site supervisor) who is committed to mentoring and providing career advice and constructive feedback

 - An experience that assures the intern gets an overview of all departments and functions

 - An experience that allows the student to be part of the “team” (i.e., attend staff meetings, project planning team meetings, etc.)

-At the completion of the internship, the student submits their final products and poster to be reviewed by their internship advisor.
-The internship advisor also takes into consideration the student's reflections of their internship experience and your midpoint and final evaluation of student performance.
+At the completion of the internship, the student submits their final products and poster to be reviewed by their internship/practicum faculty advisor.
+The internship advisor also takes into consideration the student’s reflections on their internship experience and your midpoint and final evaluation of student performance.
 Students receive a Pass/No Pass grade based on these components.